akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Multiselect list / Reference Entity multiple link

-The possible operators for the `Multiselect list/Reference entity multiple link` attribute types are:
+The possible operators for the `Multiselect list` / `Reference entity multiple link` attribute types are:

 - IN
 - NOT IN